Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Introduction

 To implement the program of anomaly matching, we need to acquire three pieces of data: (1) the UV anomaly of the lattice system; (2) the IR anomaly; and (3) the check that the UV and IR anomalies match.
 In the context of a spin-1/2 lattice magnet, where the UV anomaly is of the LSM type, the anomaly information is encoded in the mod-2 cohomology of crystallographic groups.
 Additionally, knowing the complete ring structure of mod-2 cohomology is essential in performing anomaly matching.

-A related matter is the classification of symmetry-protected topological phases (SPTs) protected by crystalline symmetries (crystalline SPTs), where the homological algebraic aspects of crystallographic groups also play a crucial role.
-Bosonic crystalline SPTs are classified by the group cohomology of crystalline groups \cite{PhysRevX.8.011040, 10.1093/ptep/ptad086}.
+A related matter is the classification of symmetry-protected topological phases (SPTs) protected by crystalline symmetries (crystalline SPTs), where the homological-algebraic aspects of crystallographic groups also play a crucial role.
+Bosonic crystalline SPTs are classified by the group cohomology of crystalline groups \cite{PhysRevX.8.011040,10.1093/ptep/ptad086}.
 On the fermionic side, while fermionic crystalline SPTs are classified by bordism groups \cite{Freed2019,Debray2021,Zhang2022,zhang2022construction}, the mod-2 cohomology ring (as a module of the Steenrod algebra) still serves as input to the Adams spectral sequence calculation.
 Therefore, from the perspectives of both quantum anomalies and crystalline SPTs, a deep understanding of the mod-2 cohomology is of paramount importance.

-In this work, we conduct a comprehensive study of the homological algebraic properties of all 3D space groups.
-Taking advantage of recent progress in computational homotopy \cite{ellis2019invitation}, we systematically obtain the mod-2 cohomology ring for these groups.
-Furthermore, we explicitly give the standard inhomogeneous cochain expressions for those cocycles of degree 3 or lower.
-As the mathematical foundation of the computation, we explore the entries and maps in the Lyndon--Hochschild--Serre (LHS) spectral sequence, and prove that the $\mathbb{F}$ cohomology ring of any crystallographic group $G$ must be finitely generated with a finite number of generators and relations.
-We also estimate the highest degree at which a generator or a relation can appear for 3D space groups.
-These determine the maximal degree that one needs to investigate in order to generate the full expression of the mod-2 cohomology ring.
+In this work, we conduct a comprehensive study of the homological-algebraic properties of all 3D space groups.
+Taking advantage of recent progress in computational homotopy \cite{ellis2019invitation}, we systematically obtain presentations for the mod-2 cohomology rings of these groups.
+Furthermore, we explicitly give standard inhomogeneous cochain expressions for the degree-$\leq 3$ or lower-degree cocycles needed in the lattice applications.
+As the mathematical foundation of the computation, we analyze the Lyndon--Hochschild--Serre (LHS) spectral sequence, prove that the $\mathbb{F}$-cohomology ring of any crystallographic group $G$ is finitely generated, and isolate the finite verification steps used to certify the degree bounds for generators and relations in the 3D tables.